The Perfect One Day in San Diego Itinerary for Your First Visit

 Seeing San Diego in a day can be done, but you will need to focus on just a handful of attractions and make the absolute most of your time by starting early.
 The ideas below cover everything from history and art museums to the best places to bike and kayak.

-After scrolling through the big list of the top things to do in San Diego, keep reading for three ways to arrange your itinerary.
-Each focuses on different interests, so use the one that fits you and your travel crew.
+After scrolling through my list of the top things to do in San Diego, keep reading for three different ways to arrange your itinerary.
+Each ones focuses on different interests, so use the one that fits you and your travel crew.

-Keep reading for how to see San Diego in a day and read to the end for tips like when to go, where to stay, and what you don’t want to miss.
+Keep reading for how I recommend seeing San Diego in a day and scroll to the end for tips like when to go, where to stay, and what you don’t want to miss.

 San Diego Day Trip Pass